FatmaElgaml/Titanic-Dataset/README.md

 # Titanic-Dataset

-in This data , we work on preprossessing
+In This data , we work on preprocessing
+After we did preprocessing:

+1)Data Cleaning

+2)Data Encoding

+3)Feature Engineering

+4)Feature Selection

+we Train-Test Split then build model (Logistic Regression model)

+and show accuracy and confusion matrix